DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-03-27-merging-the-personal-statement.md

 * presenting participants with snippets from a personal statement and asking them to write what they thought the information was describing
 * showing participants the new guidance and inviting them to highlight where they thought the information was helpful, clear or confusing

+We found that:

+* there were no major usability or comprehension issues
+* our word choices largely made sense
-We found that there were no major usability or comprehension issues.
-The guidance met candidates’ expectations about what to write about, and no guidance was missing for them.
+* the guidance met candidates’ expectations about what to write about
+* no guidance was missing for candidates

-Candidates were able to think of examples for almost all the bullet points and felt comfortable with the 1000 word limit.
-Candidates were able to think of examples for almost all the bullet points and our word choices largely made sense to them.
+* candidates were able to think of examples for almost all the bullet points
+* most felt comfortable with the 1000 word limit.

 Users did make suggestions on where we could make the content clearer, or where they would struggle to follow the guidance.